Lynching of George and Ed Hartley

 Ed and his son George Hartley were lynched in Camden, Benton County, Tennessee by a mob on October 20, 1922.
 According to the United States Senate Committee on the Judiciary they were the 54th and 55th of 61 lynchings during 1922 in the United States.
-The two were the only lynchings in the state of Tennessee and of the 61 lynchings they were 2 of 6 white victims.
+The two were the only lynchings of white victims in the state of Tennessee and of the 61 lynchings they were 2 of 6 white victims.

 Background

 Ed and his son George Hartley were being held in connection with the manslaughter of Connie Hartley, nephew of Ed Hartley in Benton County, Tennessee.
 On February 20, 1922, Connie Hartley and his father John Hartley were cutting wood ties near Harmon Creek when they were fired upon.
 Connie "Con" Hartley was killed instantly.
 His father, John Hartley, was seriously wounded and was on death's door for several days.
 On September 22, 1922, Ed and George were convicted of voluntary manslaughter in the Benton County circuit court.
 During the same trial, Vuid Hartley (the son of Ed Hartley) and Bill Conley (a local boy) were acquitted of the voluntary manslaughter charge.

 On October 20, 1922, Ed and George Hartley were in the Benton County jail, in Camden, filing a motion for a new trial.